These are the best Super Bowl 2022 commercials released so far

 Super Bowl 2022 will take place on Sunday 13 February

-Super Bowl 2022 may still be weeks away, but that hasn’t stopped brands from making the most of their marketing budgets with ads to be played during the big game’s uber-expensive commercial slots.
+Super Bowl 2022 may still be days away, but that hasn’t stopped brands from making the most of their marketing budgets with the ads they plan to play during the big game’s uber-expensive commercial slots.

 This year’s face-off between the Los Angeles Rams and the Cincinnati Bengals will take place on Sunday 13 February at SoFi Stadium in Los Angeles, California.